pdeveau1/UpdateMe/UpdateMe_Frontend/readme.md

 ### Prerequisites

 - Python 3.7 or higher
-- React-native 0.17 ir higher
+- React-native 0.17 or higher

 ## Installation